 The Fake PayPal Invoice from “Geek Squad” Scam

 If you’ve received a PayPal invoice that looks like it’s from Geek Squad or Best Buy, don’t panic—and don’t call the number.
-This scam has been circulating for months, and it’s catching people off guard with official-looking emails and urgent language.
+This scam has been circulating for months, catching people off guard with official-looking emails and urgent language that may even reference issues like LANDFALL spyware or the Samsung zero-day vulnerability to create a sense of urgency.

 📬 How the Scam Works

-• Trick you into refunding money that never left your account
+- Trick you into refunding money that never left your account, often using tactics similar to those seen in zero-click exploits.

 🧠 Why It’s Convincing